 I’m not eating refined sugar, wheat or grains these days, but, occasionally (especially in the week preceding my period), I have starch-carb cravings.
 When I do, I roast a few sweet potatoes.

 An ideal snack, sweet potatoes contain both soluble fiber (45%) and insoluble fiber (55%).
 Soluble fiber delays stomach emptying, which makes you feel fuller and helps stabilize blood sugar; it can also help with lowering LDL cholesterol.
 Insoluble fiber, present in root vegetable skins, adds bulk and has a laxative effect, preventing constipation.

-In my own experience (and I’m a big eater!), binging on sweet potatoes is virtually impossible because they are SO filling and satisfying—especially when slathered with grass-fed butter and a generous sprinkle of Celtic sea salt.
-Sweet potatoes are loaded with vitamin A, a fat-soluble vitamin, which means that eating sweet potatoes with some fat—butter, coconut oil or extra-virgin olive oil—is mandatory if you want to maximize your absorption of vitamin A.
+In my own experience (and I’m a big eater!), binging on sweet potatoes is virtually impossible because they are SO filling and satisfying.
+Sweet potatoes are loaded with vitamin A, a fat-soluble vitamin, which means that eating sweet potatoes with a healthy fat—grass-fed butter, coconut oil or extra-virgin olive oil—will help you maximize your absorption of vitamin A.